 Our lab investigates the forces enabling the maintenance, and governing the distribution, of biological diversity.
-Specifically, we seek to understand how climate, dispersal limitations and biotic interactions affect historical and contemporary patterns in the distribution of species and structure of communities.
-We also study how species respond to rapid and ongoing climate change, with a particular focus on genetic and population responses at northern range limits.
-Finally, we are interested in the importance of preserving biological diversity in order to insure the functioning of terrestrial ecosystems.
+We seek to understand how climate, dispersal limitations and biotic interactions affect the distribution of species and structure of communities.
+We are interested in the interactive role of these processes contemporarily and historically.

 Forest ecosystems cover 30% of the world’s land surface, but historically covered as much as 50%.
 By storing 80% of the global plant carbon pool, forest ecosystems play a central role in regulating global climate.
 Boreal forests alone cover 11%

 With rapid climate change, we expect species to shift their geographic distribution.
 Possible future scenarios include geographic range expansion, range contractions as well as local extirpation and species-wide extinctions.
 Which of these scenarios is more likely will vary among species,